Why Adalo Is Perfect for Building an Instacart Clone

 - Show completion confirmation when Status = "Completed"

-Note: Geolocation requires a Professional plan ($52-65/month annual pricing).
+Note: Geolocation requires a Professional plan ($52/month).
 Without it, use address-based tracking only.
 Check Adalo's geolocation features for implementation details.

 Integrating Payment Processing with Stripe Components